boschglobal/license-policy-demo/policy_example.md

 A copyleft license with a wide or harder-to-control scope of copyleft effect.
 The license requires software interacting with the licensed software to some wide extent to be licensed under the same copyleft license (copyleft effect).
 Further fact-finding by the project will be necessary to determine the extent of the copyleft effect in the present circumstances.

-1. **First check for false positives.** The scanner could erroneously label the package or file with the wrong license.
+1. **First, check for false positives.** The scanner could erroneously label the package or file with the wrong license.

 2. **If the issue is not a false positive:**
    - Check whether the strong copyleft code is used without any linking, e.g., separate process or database, API, or RPC interaction.